aminem0/dwc-owl/README.md

 ## Ontology exploration

 The easiest way to explore the ontology is to look at the `dwc-owl.html` file in the `docs/` folder for a complete listing of the terms considered in the ontology.
-Links to terms used in the ontology allow for further information about the terms considered.
+The documentation for this ontology can be viewed on the [GitHub Pages site of this repository](https://aminem0.github.io/dwc-owl/).

 You can also load the `dwc-owl.ttl` file into an ontology viewer such as [Protege](https://protege.stanford.edu/).
 The difference is that protege includes reasoners such as HermiT, that allow reasoning over the test individuals created at the end of the ontology.